Keeping active is an important part of a healthy, happy lifestyle.

 If you are an older person or have a diagnosed health condition it may be important for you to take advice from your doctor before starting a new exercise regime.

-- consider taking part in local specialist exercise groups, for people with Cardiac conditions, Cancer, MS, Parkinson’s Disease, Respiratory conditions and to prevent falls.
+- local exercise groups and advice for people with heart conditions, cancer, MS, Parkinson’s disease, conditions that affect your breathing and to prevent falls

-The Change4Life website has information for adults, children and families, it’s Get going section can help you make positive decisions to keep moving every day.
+The Healthier Families website has information for adults, children and families, it’s Activities pages can help you make positive decisions to keep moving every day.

 It also has a great range of healthy eating tips to give you the energy to get the most from your exercise.

 You can find support and ideas to stay active with Solihull on the Move.